 Living Off Investments Vs Living on InvestmentsThere are two major ways to live off your money that need to be clarified as they affect how much money you need to live off investments.

+Living Off InvestmentsThe first method is living off investments.
+With this method, investments generate enough income to live.
+Examples of such income are stock dividends, bond interest, annuities, REIT and MLP payouts.
 More alternative examples of income generating assets are covered calls, real estate rentals and small business.
 You’ll notice some of these assets provide passive income and some require more work.

+Living On InvestmentsWith this method, investments are gradually depleted to pay for living expenses.
+The most common retirement withdrawal rates are 2% to 4% a year.
 This method is completely passive, but most of this money is not really income even though it is referred to as “retirement income”.
 In reality, it is simply spending the money in your retirement account in a methodical way.

 The 4 Elements of Your Retirement AccountThat money in your retirement account came from 1 of 4 things: